mattnull/flat/README.md

 Flat
 ==========

-A wireframing / rapid prototyping toolkit
+A simple wireframing and rapid prototyping bootstrap